jkkummerfeld/1ec-graph-parser/parser/nn-tagger/README.md

 For training I suggest increasing the memory DyNet uses with `--dynet-mem 6000` and setting the number of threads for the Intel MKL library with `export MKL_NUM_THREADS=4`.

-## TODO:

-- Add step by step instructions on installing the necessary libraries
-- Write a script to make the run process a one-step procedure